![]() |

 Career highlights

-After starting out with an uncredited role as a schoolgirl in Carry On Teacher (1959), Sandra's other credits include Suspense (1963), Emergency Ward 10 (1967), Sat'day While Sunday (1967), Coronation Street (1969), Rogues' Gallery (1969), Special Branch (1969-70), Whatever Happened to the Likely Lads?
+After starting out with an uncredited role as a schoolgirl in Carry On Teacher (1959), Sandra's other credits include Suspense (1963), Z Cars (1964), Emergency Ward 10 (1966/67), Sat'day While Sunday (1967), Mr Rose (1968), Coronation Street (1969/75), Rogues' Gallery (1969), Special Branch (1969-70), Wuthering Heights (1970), Whatever Happened to the Likely Lads?
 (1973), On the Buses (1973), Billy Liar (1974), Not on Your Nellie (1975) and Breakaway (1980).

 Facts

 She played Chicki in episode 1 of The Macra Terror, but was released from her contract before the character's reappearance in episode 4, and replaced by Karol Keyes.
-In 1970 she married TV production designer and later film art director Terry Gough.
+In 1970, she married TV production designer, and later film art director, Terry Gough.
 This Sandra Bryant is not the same Sandra Bryant who released two pop records in 1967.

-John Cater (Professor Krimpton) Jan 17 1932 to Mar 21 2009 (liver cancer)
+John Cater (Professor Krimpton) January 17th 1932 to March 21st 2009 (liver cancer)

 Career highlights

-John appeared in well over 150 productions since a live teleplay about the French Resistance in 1949, followed by 1958's The Caine Mutiny Court-Martial, Hancock (1963), The Plane Makers (1964), Take a Pair of Private Eyes (1966), Virgin of the Secret Service (1968, as Fred Doublett), Dad's Army (1970), The Abominable Dr Phibes (1971), Dr Phibes Rises Again (1972), Alcock and Gander (1972), Captain Kronos - Vampire Hunter (1974), South Riding (1974), I, Claudius (1976), Rosie (1978), The Setbacks (1980-81, as Larry), Rising Damp (1980), The Other 'Arf (1980-81), Chance in a Million (1986), Home to Roost (1987), The Woman in Black (1989), Ruth Rendell Mysteries: The Best Man to Die (1990, as Mr Pertwee!)
+John appeared in well over 150 productions including 1958's The Caine Mutiny Court-Martial, The Terrible Choice (1960), Hancock (1963), The Plane Makers (1964), Take a Pair of Private Eyes (1966), Virgin of the Secret Service (1968, as Fred Doublett), Dad's Army (1970), The Abominable Dr Phibes (1971), Dr Phibes Rises Again (1972), Alcock and Gander (1972), Captain Kronos - Vampire Hunter (1974), South Riding (1974), I, Claudius (1976), Rosie (1978), The Setbacks (1980-81, as Larry), Rising Damp (1980), The Other 'Arf (1980-81), Chance in a Million (1986), Home to Roost (1987), The Woman in Black (1989), Ruth Rendell Mysteries: The Best Man to Die (1990, as Mr Pertwee!)
 Sitting Pretty (1992), Lipstick on Your Collar (1993), 2point4 Children (1991/94), Bramwell (1996), Goodnight Mr Tom (1999), Crossroads (2001-02, as Arthur Williams), Down to Earth (2001-03), Bad Girls (2005), Alien Autopsy (2006) and Bonekickers (2008).
-John regularly played Starr in The Duchess of Duke Street (1976-77).
+John also regularly played Starr in The Duchess of Duke Street (1976-77).

 Facts

-Edward Colliver (Garage mechanic) 1928 to Oct 24 2013
+Edward Colliver (Garage mechanic) 1928 to October 24th 2013

 Career highlights

-Edward's other work included First Night (1963), The Edged of Reason (1963), Quick Before They Catch Us (1966) and Z Cars (1968).
+Edward's other work included Suspense (1963), First Night (1963), The Newcomers (1965), Quick Before They Catch Us (1966), The Gentle Libertine (1967) and Z Cars (1968).

-Carl Conway (US correspondent) Feb 6 1922 to Feb 10 2017
+Carl Conway (US correspondent) February 6th 1922 to February 10th 2017

 Doctor Who credits